 The Kit Cars were lighter (max. weight 960 kg) than WRC cars (1.230 kg), while the difference in power was much smaller (officially 280 hp against 300 hp for the WRC cars, but both figures fall short from reality).
-The Xsara was also wider (max. width of 1855 mm against 1770 mm for the WRC cars) which made it more stable and equipped with highly sophisticated transmission (central differential).
+The Xsara was also wider (max. width of 1855 mm against 1770 mm for the WRC cars) which made it more stable and equipped with highly sophisticated transmission (BTP active differential system).
 All these characteristics allowed Kit Cars to equal and sometimes be faster than the WRC cars, especially on dry tarmac.

 P.Bugalski/J.P.Chiaroni, Citroën Xsasa Kit Car, Rally Catalunya 1999, 1st – image by Citroën Sport

 The only aero modification of the Kit Car arrived in February’99 when a Variant Option was homologated to allow liquid cooling of the front brake calipers and the rear shock absorbers.
 That would result extremely useful on tarmac events to compensate for the excess heat generated by drivers’ use of left-foot braking (esp.
 Puras and, later on, Loeb).

 Citroën Xsara advertisement after the first win in the World Rally Championship of the Kit Car